owlchester/kanka-docs/docs/features/bragi.md

 ## Under the hood

-Bragi uses [OpenAI's GTP-3](https://beta.openai.com/docs/introduction) to generate a short backstory for a character.
+Bragi uses [OpenAI's GTP-3.5-mini](https://openai.com) to generate a short backstory for a character.

+The LLM is fed your campaign's genres and systems to better constraint the kinds of backstories it will generate.
+You can check your campaigns under

 ## Limitations